Designing A Living Framework: Backyard Hydrology

 Clear-cut landscapes without mature trees are not for me.
 And, tree removal alone would have cost upwards of $20k.

-I knew then that I was going to need time to observe and diagnose the most problematic aspects before making a plan.
+The system required time to observe and diagnose before intervention.
 I needed to document the existing hydrology before committing to any action.

 Disambiguating Signal: Directional vs Causal vs Diagnostic